-In this Thai green chicken curry recipe, that balance is achieved with the sweetness of palm sugar, tartness of tamarind and lime leaves, and spiciness from green and red chillies.
+In this Thai chicken green curry recipe, we achieve a balance of flavor with the sweetness of palm sugar, tartness of tamarind and lime leaves, and spiciness from green and red chillies.

 Add the recipe to your collection on Pinterest or bookmark it for later!